Binary Mechanisms under Privacy-Preserving Noise: Imperfect Knowledge of Preferences

-Therefore, one can follow the same steps taken in section \ref{subs: pareto_frontier}, and show that the two LTFs with approximate thresholds (up to $o(1)$ variations) at $-\varphi^{-1}(r)$ and $\varphi^{-1}(r)$ are asymptotically optimal for the above problem.
-Hence, we select the former one, i.e.,
+Therefore, one can follow the same steps taken in Section~\ref{subs:main_thm_proof}, and show that the two LTFs with approximate thresholds (up to $o(1)$ variations) at $-\varphi^{-1}(r)$ and $\varphi^{-1}(r)$ are asymptotically optimal for the above problem.
+Hence the following proposition---which is the analogue of Theorem~\ref{thm:main} in this setting---follows: \begin{proposition} In the present setting, where agents do not have perfect knowledge about their types, the following LTFs are asymptotically optimal for the program in~\eqref{eq:NS_min_imp_know}:

-because not only it minimizes the noise sensitivity (subject to the revenue constraint) but it is also constrained efficient, as it maximizes the expected social surplus given the revenue constraint.

-Quite naturally, the noise sensitivity of the optimal SCF increases as the agents' knowledge of their preferences deteriorate.
-But more importantly, similar to the interpretation we attached to Figure \ref{fig: pareto_frontier}, the worse are the agents' knowledge about their preferences (equivalently the higher is $\delta$), the \textit{smaller} expected revenue the planner has to give up in order to gain a certain level of robustness against noise.
+\end{proposition} Quite naturally, the noise sensitivity of the optimal SCF increases as the agents' knowledge of their preferences deteriorate.
+But more importantly, similar to the interpretation we attached to Figure~\ref{fig:pareto_frontier}, the worse are the agents' knowledge about their preferences (equivalently the higher is $\delta$), the \textit{smaller} expected revenue the planner has to give up in order to gain a certain level of noise robustness.